Breakfast is calling you … pumpkin muffins with peanut and oats streusel.

 - 1/2 teaspoon nutmeg

 - 1/4 teaspoon cloves

 - 1 teaspoon vanilla

 - 1/4 cup flour

 - For the streusel - In a medium bowl sift together the flour, oats, cinnamon, and sugar.
 Add the melted butter and mix until well blended.
 Set aside until you have muffin batter mixed together.

 - Sift together in a large bowl the flour, sugar, baking powder, baking soda, salt, and spices.
-In a small bowl slightly beat the egg and then add the butter milk, oil, and vanilla.
+In a small bowl slightly beat the egg and then add the pumpkin, buttermilk, oil, and vanilla.
 Once it mixed together add this to the dry ingredients.
 Mix until blended.

 - In a prepared muffin tin (paper liners or lightly greased) fill the muffin tins 2/3 full.
 Sprinkle with the streusel and gently press lightly with fingers.